Bottomland Forest and Bourbon Barrels

 Creating a New State Forest

 By securing the property before it could be sold to private developers, The Conservation Fund opened the way for creation of a new State Forest along the Wolf River.
-Once the woodland is transferred to Tennessee’s Division of Forestry, it will add to 52,000 acres of state, federal and private conserved lands across the Wolf watershed in two states.
+Now under Tennessee Division of Forestry management, it will add to 52,000 acres of state, federal and private conserved lands across the Wolf watershed in two states.

 The conservation effort will benefit everyone: bird and fish species that depend on the forest and streams, hunters and fishermen, researchers studying the 45 archaeological sites in the area — many related to the enslaved people who lived on the region’s plantations before the Civil War, communities in the Memphis metro area and beyond that need clean drinking water and climate resilience.